 Firm engagements frequently involve complex legal issues that require novel solutions and cross-border coordination of the firm’s varied resources, allowing us to pair our renowned corporate, regulatory and financial experience with our litigation prowess.
 Our litigators’ abilities to handle both local matters and multijurisdictional disputes make us equally at home representing clients in virtually any venue worldwide.

-Cleary’s practice includes eight former federal prosecutors, including one who served as Acting U.S. Attorney for the Southern District of New York, along with a former General Counsel of the U.S. Securities and Exchange Commission and a former Director of the SEC’s Division of Trading and Markets.
+Cleary’s practice includes ten former federal prosecutors, including one who served as Acting U.S. Attorney for the Southern District of New York, the former chief legal counsel of the Enforcement Division of the U.S. Securities and Exchange Commission and a former General Counsel of the SEC.
 The team regularly draws upon the experience of many other partners who provide experience and credibility with the government, including former senior officials of the U.S. Justice Department’s Antitrust Division and the Federal Trade Commission and the former General Counsel of the Federal Deposit Insurance Corporation.